srcasm/trnslt/README.md

 [trnslt](http://trnslt.com)
 =================

-trnslt provides a simple and flexible way of sharing localized and translated versions of your site with almost no coding skills and no changes to the backend of your website.
+**trnslt** provides a simple and flexible way of sharing localized and translated versions of your site with almost no coding skills and no changes to the backend of your website.

 How to use trnslt on your site
 -----------

-It's actually only two steps.
+It's only two steps.

 1. Simply download **trnslt.js** and put it on your site or include the following in your header on your site:
    `<script type="text/javascript" src="http://trnslt.srcasm.com/trnslt.js"></script>`